REWILD-FIRE/rewild_fire_website/content/tour/index.md

         <h3>The project</h3>

         The REWILD-FIRE will assess the additional C sink associated with promoting reforestation on former agricultural land and proforestation of existing forests.
 The project will assess tradeoffs between increased biomass C and potential C losses from wildfire emissions and compare choices regarding the spatial planning of reforestation and proforestation throughout the Italian Alps.
-The project will strive to achieve three specific objectives:
+The project will strive to achieve three specific objectives.

     design: